-The structure is organised into three major economic groups, which represent the nine Standard Industry Classification codes, namely:
+The taxpayer groups managed by the LBI are classified into into three major economic groups, which represent the nine Standard Industry Classification codes, namely:

-- Primary Cluster (Mining and Quarrying; Forestry and Fishing; Agriculture).
+- Primary Cluster (Mining and Quarrying; Forestry and Fishing; Agriculture and State Owned Companies)

 - Tertiary Cluster (Transport, storage and communication, Financial intermediation, real estate and business services; Community, social and personal services).